azuredemoenvironment/ade/README.md

 docker-compose run --rm ade
 ```

-You now have the ADE shell environment!
+You now have the ADE Shell Environment!
 The Azure Demo Environment is deployed
 via a PowerShell Script and a series of ARM Templates and Azure CLI commands.
 There are two methods of utilizing the script, a pipeline friendly CLI Script,
 and a CLI Script Wizard.
 To deploy the Azure Demo Environment, execute the